Stella Cherry Tree

 Stella cherries are excellent when eaten fresh, baked into pies, made into jellies and preserves, and various other dishes.
 They also store and freeze well.

-Your Stella Cherry tree is self pollinating, and is an excellent pollinator to other cherry trees.
+Your Stella Cherry tree is self-fruitful, but is an excellent pollinator to other cherry trees as well.

-They also tend to bear fruit at a young age so you won’t have as long to wait for your first harvest.
+They are precocious which means they bear fruit at a young age so you won’t have long to wait for your first harvest.
 Even your wildlife will thank you for adding one to their habitat…although you may have to fight the birds from time-to-time for your harvest.
 Stella’s compact habit makes it easy to maintain the trees height for making bird netting a breeze.

 * Fruit Resists Splitting